friedmangreg37/ShellProject/README.md

 9. 2.3 - other commands section to check what needs to be done for redirection, piping, etc

-10. scan for \(metacharacter)

-11. don't alias for built-ins anyways so don't worry about this
-	* Done

-12. segmentation fault when running printenv
+10. segmentation fault when running printenv
 	* krystals working on it

+11. ERROR: pwd command is sometimes printing the path next to the >> cursor and reading the following command without >> cursor
+	(try typing pwd twice in a row to see error)